OpenDSA/.github/profile/README.md

-## Hi there 👋
-Welcome to the OpenDSA eTextbook GitHub Organization!
+## Welcome to the OpenDSA eTextbook GitHub Organization!

 OpenDSA is organized to support installation using Docker.
 If you would like to install your own copy, there are two ways to go.